Minesh78/Tenzies-Game-React/README.md

 # Tenzies-Game-React
- Tenzies game made using react and tailwindcss used dependencies such as nanoid and react-confetti
+ Tenzies game made using react and tailwindcss and  used dependencies such as nanoid and react-confetti